mgeeky/Penetration-Testing-Tools/phishing/decode-spam-headers/README.md

   -h, --help            show this help message and exit

 Required arguments:
-  infile                Input file to be analysed
+  infile                Input file to be analysed or --list tests to show available tests.

 Options:
   -o OUTFILE, --outfile OUTFILE